Secure Passwords

 monthly price

-Bitwarden also makes friends quickly with its free version lacking data or sync limits.
+Bitwarden also makes friends quickly with its free version that doesn't limit data sets or device syncs.
 In comparison to most password managers, its premium version is a real bargain as well.

-Wherever you use the service on your desktop, via its smartphone app, browser extension, or web interface, Bitwarden is highly intuitive.
-Our only complaint was that it's necessary to pay extra for most features, such as password sharing, even with a premium subscription.
+Wherever you use the service, whether your desktop, smartphone, browser, or web interface, Bitwarden is highly intuitive.
+Our only complaint was that even with a premium subscription, you'll have to pay extra for most features, like password sharing.

 All the same, Bitwarden is a great password manager.